RossBoylan/mccli/bin/python/Notes.md

   - [ ] Incorporate my fuller understanding of correlations in `.inp` files into user documentation.
 Currently quite a bit is in this file and in comments in `montecarlo.py` (low)
   - [ ] Incorporate relevant material from https://github.com/ecfairle/CHDMOD into this project (may already be in our `README.md`) and eliminate reference to it in documentation and code (e.g., `montecarlo.py` has a comment referring to it.) (low)
   - [ ] Allow resuming after interrupted run from, e.g., system shutdown.
 See issues #5, #2.
+  - [ ] Update to handle Heart Failure model (Sue)
+    - [ ] if possible keep single code base
+    - [ ] identify differences between current production version on c: and interruptible version on j:
+    - [ ] add new dat files. done on j: input.json, HF branch
+    - [ ] create program to gather new output files and put results in db
+      - [ ] note we have less information about labels, and may not have the category info expected
+      - [ ] possibly make this selective: only some variables
+          ```
+          The variables that I need for the hypertension cascade paper will be:

+          From Targets_output.csv
+          •	pnchd
+          •	astrokde
+          •	ahstrokde
+          •	hfinc
+          From totresults.csv
+          •	ntreatde,
+          •	nchdi,
+          •	nchditot,
+          •	intstrok,
+          •	inthstrok,
+          •	inthfinc
+          ```
+      - [ ] possibly make it a long running process across simulations
+    - [ ] maybe create command line program to extract results from db
+    - [ ] maybe add option to skip generating the format files